 RESource documents on the Melbourne Archdiocese Catholic Schools (MACS) website provide materials to plan, teach, and assess Religious Education.
 To Know, Worship and Love (KWL) text units are also used with the Religious Education Curriculum.

-The Science Curriculum at De La Salle College is based on the Victorian Curriculum: Science which has two interrelated strands: Science Understanding and Science Inquiry Skills.
+The Science Curriculum at De La Salle College is based on the Victorian Curriculum which comprises of 3 interrelated strands: